-(a) Each complaint will be investigated by an Investigation Panel composed of three persons chosen from the three Members and six Alternates who have been appointed by the Director-General for a period of two years, after consultation with the staff representative bodies, and who serve in their personal capacity.

-(b) The Senior Officer, Staff Relations, AFD, shall act as the Secretary to the Investigation Panel.
+- (iv) Procedure following referral of a case to the Investigation Panel: - (a) Each complaint will be investigated by an Investigation Panel composed of three persons chosen from the three Members and six Alternates who have been appointed by the Director-General for a period of two years, after consultation with the staff representative bodies, and who serve in their personal capacity. (b) The Senior Officer, Staff Relations, CSD, shall act as the Secretary to the Investigation Panel.
 The Secretary is responsible for facilitating the work of the Panel.
-The Secretary receives communications and documents to be submitted to the Panel and ensures that the procedural requirements of the Panel are appropriately provided for; coordinates the necessary administrative arrangements and services required by the Panel and keeps the Panel members and the complainant and the respondent apprised of time limits for investigating and reporting.

-(c) The Panel will conduct the investigation and assess the reliability of the source or sources of information and the evidence submitted, according to Rules of Procedure adopted by the Panel.
-A copy of the Rules of Procedure of the Panel is available on the Human Resources Management Division (AFH) webpage.

-(d) The work of the Panel will be conducted on a strictly confidential basis (Part I (b) above refers).
-A breach of confidentiality by anyone involved in the investigation may result in disciplinary action under Manual Section 330 - Disciplinary Measures.

-(e) For complaints of harassment made by staff members serving in duty stations outside Headquarters the Investigation Panel may select one or more members of the Panel to carry out a fact-finding mission.

-(f) The Panel will submit a written report on its findings of fact to the Director, AFH, no later than three months from the date of its receipt of the complaint.

-(g) The Director, AFH will provide the complainant and the respondent with a copy of the report of the Investigation Panel, which shall be strictly confidential.
-The complainant and the respondent may submit comments on the report of the Investigation Panel in writing within 10 working days of receipt of the report.

-(h) The Director, AFH will consider the findings of the report and any comments made by the complainant and the respondent and then decide on appropriate further action, including disciplinary action under Manual Section 330 - Disciplinary Measures.

-(i) The Director, AFH will notify the complainant and the respondent on a strictly confidential basis of the decision that has been taken pursuant to (h) above.
+The Secretary receives communications and documents to be submitted to the Panel and ensures that the procedural requirements of the Panel are appropriately provided for; coordinates the necessary administrative arrangements and services required by the Panel and keeps the Panel members and the complainant and the respondent apprised of time limits for investigating and reporting. - (c) The Panel will conduct the investigation and assess the reliability of the source or sources of information and the evidence submitted, according to Rules of Procedure adopted by the Panel.
+A copy of the Rules of Procedure of the Panel is available on the Human Resources Management Division (CSH) webpage. - (d) The work of the Panel will be conducted on a strictly confidential basis (Part I (b) above refers).
+A breach of confidentiality by anyone involved in the investigation may result in disciplinary action under Manual Section 330 Disciplinary Measures. - (e) For complaints of harassment made by staff members serving in duty stations outside Headquarters the Investigation Panel may select one or more members of the Panel to carry out a fact-finding mission. - (f) The Panel will submit a written report on its findings of fact to the Director, CSH, no later than three months from the date of its receipt of the complaint. - (g) The Director, CSH will provide the complainant and the respondent with a copy of the report of the Investigation Panel, which shall be strictly confidential.
+The complainant and the respondent may submit comments on the report of the Investigation Panel in writing within 10 working days of receipt of the report. - (h) The Director, CSH will consider the findings of the report and any comments made by the complainant and the respondent and then decide on appropriate further action, including disciplinary action under Manual Section 330 Disciplinary Measures. - (i) The Director, CSH will notify the complainant and the respondent on a strictly confidential basis of the decision that has been taken pursuant to (h) above.